5th Battalion, King's Regiment (Liverpool): Cardwell Reforms

-The 1st Lancashire RVC became a volunteer battalion of The King's (Liverpool Regiment) under the Childers Reforms on 1 July 1881 with ten companies, and was redesignated as the 1st Volunteer Battalion of the regiment on 1 March 1888.
-Two more companies were sanctioned in 1883, followed by a thirteenth in 1900.
-When the Territorial Force was established, the battalion became part of it and was reorganised as the 5th Battalion, King's Regiment (Liverpool), on 1 April 1908, assigned to the Liverpool Brigade of the West Lancashire Division.
-It was headquartered at 65 St. Anne Street in Liverpool, which served as the drill hall for the eight-company battalion.
+The 1st Lancashire RVC became a volunteer battalion of The King's (Liverpool Regiment) under the Childers Reforms on 1 July 1881 with 10 companies, and was redesignated as the 1st Volunteer Battalion of the regiment on 1 March 1888.
+Two more companies were sanctioned in 1883, followed by a 13th in 1900 when the Volunteers were expanded during the Second Boer War.